cartant/blog/content/prefer-interfaces/index.md

 _IIFEs aren't the only scenario in which inlining can occur.
 They're used here so that inlining can be demonstrated in the TypeScript playground._

-Inlining something that won't happen with interfaces, as interfaces are always referred to by name.
+Inlining is something that won't happen with interfaces, as interfaces are always referred to by name.
 If an interface is scoped in a similar manner, [like this](https://www.typescriptlang.org/play?#code/MYewdgzgLgBATgUwIYBMYF4YAosEoMB8MA3gFAwwCWYUCcAZksAjAErIoDCSANjwEZMA1iWygaCGgC4Y0ONQDmuGXMUBuGAF815eAigBXOGBj0DYYFErhsAByRQAFiqjywCgDQxgvAcJnsqNx8gsBC+MTapJq4eGpAA):

 ```ts
 const read = (() => {